Common Exam Questions

 7) How soon will I receive my exam results?

-Candidates who test prior to August 1, 2015 are issued receive their exam results via US mail directly to candidates within 60 days.
+Candidates will receive automatic results/score reports at the examination site immediately following the examination administration.
 Score reports are released directly to candidates only.
 Results are not released by phone.
 Requests for exam results to be released to anyone other than the candidate must be made in writing by the candidate.
-Score reports include a “pass” or “fail” result, scoring information and general information regarding administrative next steps.
-Diagnostic information is provided on score reports for those candidates who were unsuccessful.

 8) What if I don't pass my exam?